 Step 4: Test email configuration¶

-If you haven't already, test your outgoing email configuration.
+Test your outgoing email configuration.
 This is important to test now, because email configuration errors are common, and your outgoing email configuration needs to be working in order for you to complete the installation.

 Step 5: Initialize Zulip database¶